fservignat/valuejunk/README.md

    - Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.

 - *HTML*
-   - The structure of the Website was developed using HTML as the main language.
+   - The structure of the Website was developed using HTML.

 - *SCSS*
    - The Website was styled and layed out using SCSS.